 Course description numbers that fall below 100 are considered developmental courses.
-Course description numbers that range from 100-199 are considered entry level courses.
-Course description numbers that range from 200-299 are considered to be more advanced courses and may function as second-year courses or capstone courses.
+Course description numbers that range from 100-199 are considered entry

 The Success Strategies and Career Development courses are specific to the College, serving as vehicles for new student orientation to the College system, improved academic success, and facilitating life-long career placement services.
 Therefore, these courses may not count towards transfer credits or be available as test-outs.